YPF Logo

 YPF: Brand overview

 YPF, short for Yacimientos Petrolíferos Fiscales, has played an important role in Argentina’s energy industry since its founding in 1922.
-It is the largest oil and gas company in the country, and its influence extends to Bolivia and Chile, offering energy solutions throughout the region.
+It is the country’s largest oil and gas company, and its influence extends to Bolivia and Chile, offering energy solutions throughout the region.
 With nearly a century of experience in the energy sector, YPF remains an industry leader.

 In 1922, the country’s president, Hipolito Irigoyen, recognized the growing role of oil in the global economy and created YPF, a state-owned company dedicated to exploiting Argentina’s oil assets.
 As the first oil company in the country, YPF was well-positioned to become an international competitor and contribute to Argentina’s economic development.

 During its formative years, YPF experienced rapid growth: major oil fields were discovered, and numerous refineries and pipelines were built.
-By the 1950s, YPF had become Argentina’s largest oil producer, a status that remains unrivaled to this day.
+By the 1950s, YPF had become Argentina’s largest oil producer, a status that remains unrivaled today.

-The controversial decision to privatize YPF by the administration of President Juan Perón in the 1970s sparked much debate and eventually led to a decline in the company’s operations.
+The controversial decision to privatize YPF by President Juan Perón’s administration in the 1970s sparked much debate and eventually led to a decline in the company’s operations.
 In 1999, the Carlos Menem administration sold the remaining shares of YPF to Spanish oil company Repsol, signaling the end of an era.

-In 2012, the administration of Cristina Fernández de Kirchner made the controversial decision to re-nationalize YPF.
+In 2012, Cristina Fernández de Kirchner’s administration decided to re-nationalize YPF.
 Despite heated discussions, this decision was a turning point for the company.
 Today, YPF is once again Argentina’s leading oil and gas company.

 In the 1930s, YPF discovered many major oil fields, changing the picture of the energy industry.